Research and Engagement Day showcases scholarly and creative accomplishments

 Provost and Chief Academic Officer Glenn Sulmasy, J.D., LL.M., considers the event "a celebration of the diversity of scholarship.
 We are a learning environment that focuses on applied scholarship, that values creativity in all of its forms, that encourages collaboration between faculty, staff, and students, and that has been on the leading edge of innovation since its founding in 1863."

-The closing ceremony’s keynote speaker is Dr. Rebecca Nugent of the Department of Statistics and Data Science at Carnegie Mellon University, where she is Teaching Professor, Associate Department Head and Director of Undergraduate Studies.
+The closing ceremony, which begins at 2:45 p.m. in Janikies Auditorium, features keynote speaker Dr. Rebecca Nugent of the Department of Statistics and Data Science at Carnegie Mellon University, where she is Teaching Professor, Associate Department Head and Director of Undergraduate Studies.
 She serves on the National Academy of Sciences Committee for the project “Envisioning the Data Science Discipline: The Undergraduate Perspective.”
 She has led an extensive effort to grow the undergraduate statistics program at CMU, including with curricula designed to, as she says, “give students a taste and a wide variety of experiences of what it is like to do statistics and data science in the real world.”
 Her research focuses on the identification and extraction of meaningful patterns in high-dimensional data.

 The Department of Statistics and Data Science at Carnegie Mellon University has a 50-year history of advancing the frontiers of statistical theory and methodology and applying statistics to help solve meaningful, complex problems across science, technology, policy and education.
 With the rise of big data, Dr. Nugent’s expertise and passion for teaching has helped the department’s students and faculty contribute new ideas to the emerging area of data science.